Tyndale Fellowship becomes an independent charity

 As two independent charities Tyndale House and Tyndale Fellowship will be able to take full advantage of two different governance structures in a common mission: Tyndale House led by a board and executive and Tyndale Fellowship as a scholarly society led by its members.

-The Tyndale Fellowship will continue to facilitate an annual conference for its six Study Groups, including a combined conference every four years.
+The Tyndale Fellowship will continue to facilitate an annual conference for its study groups, including a combined conference every four years.
 Enabling biblical, theological and philosophical researchers from across the globe to engage with each other in the best of evangelical scholarship remains a priority for the Fellowship.
+In 2023, the study groups will meet 5 – 7 July at High Leigh Conference Centre.

-Thank you for your continued support for the Tyndale Fellowship.
-If you have any questions about these changes or your Tyndale Fellowship membership, please don’t hesitate to contact firstname.lastname@example.org.
+If you have any questions about your Tyndale Fellowship membership, please contact email@example.com.